 08.02.12.
 Apartments demolition site, orange zone, Oxford Tce, 1 year post 22.02.11 quake

-Deep & wide slumping cracks, I'd seen months before, were still beside the road on Avon River bank.
-Little had been done by Council road workers to infill.
-The house which Jake had rented pre quakes was quake cracked & boarded.
-Liquefaction silt mounds I'd seen on pavements months before were still there.
-Oxford Tce was dusty & bumpy with gravel repairs.
-So much for Council's City Care.
+Deep, wide slumping cracks, I'd seen months before, were still beside the road on Avon River bank.
+Little was done by Council road workers to infill.
+The house which Jake rented pre-quakes was cracked & boarded.
+Quakemire-mounds I'd seen on footpaths months before were still there.
+Oxford Tce: dusty, bumpy, gravel repaired.
+Council's City Care?

 08.02.12.
 Quake cracked, slumped, orange zone, Oxford Tce, 1 year post 22.02.11 quake.
 Slumping due to lateral spreading